1 Peter Chapter Five

 We are called to be with God forever but our time here on earth can be a struggle.
 It is a struggle here because the whole world has the bad effects of sin in it.
 God has the power to overcome sin and restore us and keep us forever.

-With the help of Silas, whom I regard as a faithful brother, I have written to you briefly, encouraging you and testifying that this is the true grace of God.
-Stand fast in it.
+Through Sila, whom I regard as a faithful brother, I have written you briefly, encouraging you and giving my witness that this is God's true grace.
+Stand firm in it!

 It all comes down to grace and Peter sums up his letter by reminding us of that fact.
 He encourages us to stand on that grace and not try to add anything else to it as that is the entire basis of our salvation.